wwang-chcn/ONTraC/tutorials/parameters.md

     --NT-dir=NT_DIR     Directory for the niche trajectory output.
     -o OUTPUT, --output=OUTPUT
                         Directory for analysis output.
+    --meta-input=META_INPUT
+                        Meta data file in csv format.
+Each row is a cell.
+The first column should be the cell name with column name
+                        Cell_ID.
+Coordinates (x, y) and sample should be included.
+Cell type is required for cell-level data.
     -l LOG, --log=LOG   Log file.
     --preprocessing-dir=PREPROCESSING_DIR
                         This options will be deprecated from v3.0.
 Please use --NN-dir instead.
     --NTScore-dir=NTSCORE_DIR
                         This options will be deprecated from v3.0.
 Please use --NT-dir instead.
+    -d DATASET, --dataset=DATASET
+                        This options will be deprecated from v3.0.
+Please use --meta-input instead.

   Visualization options:
     -r, --reverse       Reverse the NT score during visualization.